eikofee/nene-quest/README.md

-# :warning: Information : the game is currently ~~ON HOLD~~
-Well we're pretty busy with the Uni *at least until January 2018*, but we might work on it every now and then.
-Sorry for the inconvenience.

 ![title](title.png)

 Reproduction of Nene Sakura's game "Nene Quest" from "New Game!!"
 (2nd season, episode 3) written in C++ with the SFML library.